-Attn: Insurance Appeals Division 202 Arbor Lake Drive Columbia, SC 29223 administrator may not appeal to PEBA on your behalf, even if they appealed the decision to the third-party claims processor.
+Attn: Insurance Appeals Division 202 Arbor Lake Drive Columbia, SC 29223

+A healthcare provider, employer or benefits administrator may not appeal to PEBA on your behalf, even if they appealed the decision to the third-party claims processor.
 Only you, the member, your authorized representative or a licensed attorney admitted to practice in South Carolina may initiate an appeal through PEBA.
 A provider, employer or benefits administrator may not be an authorized representative.